ram-sharan25/prompts/README.md

 ## 🚀 Installation

-You can install these personas into *any* project on your machine using the included script.
+You can install these personas into *any* project on your machine using the global installer.

-1.  **Navigate to this directory**:
+1.  **One-time Setup**:
+    Run the setup script.
+It will detect your shell (zsh/bash) and ask for confirmation before adding the alias.
     ```bash
-    cd /path/to/prompts-repo
+    ./scripts/setup_global.sh
+    # Follow the prompts, then:
+    source ~/.zshrc  # or source ~/.bashrc
     ```

-2.  **Run the installer** targeting your other project:
+    *Optional: You can also pass a specific file path: `./scripts/setup_global.sh ~/.my_rc`*

+2.  **Install in a Project**:
+    Navigate to your target project and run:
     ```bash
-    ./scripts/install_agent.sh ../my-other-project
+    cd /path/to/my-project
+    install-agents
     ```

 3.  **What happens?**
-    - It symlinks the `.agent` directory (workflows) to your target project.
+    -   It creates an `.agent` directory in your project.
-    - It symlinks all prompt files from `prompts/` to your target project.
+    -   It **copies** all prompt files to `.agent/prompts/`.
+    -   It **copies** all workflow files to `.agent/workflows/`.
+    -   It automatically updates the file links in the workflows to point to your project's local copies.

 ## 🛠️ Usage